PLANET SWALLOWED

 Now to a sweet video that's doing the rounds showing a young girl from Georgia getting the surprise of a lifetime.
 Her mom reveals that she's snagged last-minute Taylor Swift tickets, and her reaction is priceless.
 Apparently, the girl's mom wasn't able to get tickets from Ticketmaster and even got scammed on another site before finally scoring tickets the night before the concert.

-Good2Know is your daily dose of news that could impact your day to day.
+Good2Know is your daily dose of the top stories impacting your life.

 Load More